 Virgin Atlantic Upper Class To London

 If you want to fly Virgin Atlantic Upper Class and avoid the steep surcharges, Delta SkyMiles is the way to go.
 A non-stop Upper Class award ticket from the US to London will cost you circa 100,000 SkyMiles and have minimal taxes/fees.

-Keep an eye out for Virgin’s new Airbus A350 out of New York (JFK) and Los Angeles (LAX) as the aircraft will have the newest seat and inflight bar.
+Keep an eye out for Virgin’s Airbus A350 out of New York (JFK) and Los Angeles (LAX) as the aircraft will have the newest seat and inflight “lounge”.

 Regardless of what aircraft you’ll be flying, make sure you check out the lounge before you fly.
 The Clubhouse in London is obviously famous — and we’ve covered it plenty — but the one at JFK is no slouch.
 You can enjoy a sit-down meal, grab a haircut and play a game of billiards while you wait for your flight.

 Delta One Suites

-For all the grief we give Delta, we like to give credit where credit is due.
-Delta has certainly upped its game with its latest business class seat which converts into a bed, with the Delta One Suites.
+Delta has certainly upped its game with its newest business class seat which converts into a bed, known the Delta One Suites.
 You can find it on all of Delta’s A350s, A330-900neos and various iterations on the Boeing 767 now as well.

 If you want to fly one of Delta’s A350s, you’ll want to look at these routes: